matchai/awesome-pinned-gists/README.md

 - [rescue-box](https://github.com/joshghent/rescue-box) - Update a pinned gist to contain your daily productivity stats from RescueTime.
 - [neko-box](https://github.com/RangerDigital/neko-box) - Update a pinned gist to contain the latest activity from AniList.
 - [douban-box](https://github.com/CodeDaraW/douban-box) - Update a pinned gist to contain the latest user status about books/movies/music from Douban.
+- [todoist-box](https://github.com/yohix/todoist-box) - Update a pinned gist to contain your Todoist stats.

 ## GitHub